chjj/tiny/README.md

 easy on the memory. `.each` and `.all` are shallow by default, but they do have a `deep` parameter, (which I don't recommend using).

-You can configure the limit at which properties are no longer cached by calling `Tiny.limit`, which accepts a number of bytes. e.g. `Tiny.limit(1024);`

 ## Other Usage

 ``` js